Galactic bars and active galactic nucleus fuelling in the second half of cosmic history

 \DeclareRobustCommand{ }[1]{\orcidlink{#1}}

 \defcitealias{lamarcaDustPowerUnravelling2024}{LM24}

 \abstract { We investigate the role of galactic bars in fuelling and triggering Active Galactic Nucleus (AGN) in disc galaxies up to $z\sim 0.8$.
 We utilise a Deep Learning model, fine-tuned on Galaxy Zoo volunteer classifications, to identify (strongly and weakly) barred and unbarred disc galaxies in Hyper Suprime-Cam Subaru Strategic Program $i$-band images.
 We select AGN using three independent diagnostics: mid-infrared colours, X-ray detections, and spectral energy distribution (SED) fitting.
 The SED analysis, performed using CIGALE, quantifies the relative AGN contribution to the total galaxy luminosity ($f_{\rm AGN}$) and the AGN luminosity ($L_{\rm disc}$).
 We assess the impact of bars by comparing AGN incidence and properties in barred galaxies against carefully constructed redshift-, stellar mass-, and colour-matched unbarred control samples.
-Our binary AGN classification experiment demonstrates that barred disc galaxies host a statistically detectable higher fraction of AGN compared to their unbarred counterparts, suggesting a contributing role for bars in the global AGN budget.
+Our binary AGN classification experiment demonstrates that barred disc galaxies host a higher fraction of AGN compared to their unbarred counterparts, though the significance depends on the AGN selection method, with a more modest excess for SED AGN, and control sample size.
+This suggests a contributing role for bars in the global AGN budget.
 The contribution of bars to AGN fuelling appears confined to systems where the AGN has a lower relative contribution to the host galaxy's emission ($f_{\rm AGN} < 0.75$).
 Crucially, we find a significant dearth of barred disc galaxies hosting AGN with $f_{\rm AGN} > 0.75$, independent of bar strength.
 Consistent with this, the fraction of barred galaxies among AGN hosts decreases with increasing $L_{\rm disc}$.
-Combined with previous results, we suggest that bars contribute to fuelling the population of low-to-moderate luminosity AGN, but major mergers are the principal mechanism for triggering the most powerful and dominant accretion events. }
+Combined with previous results, we suggest that bars may contribute to fuelling the population of low-to-moderate luminosity AGN, but major mergers are the principal mechanism for triggering the most powerful and dominant accretion events. }

 \keywords{Galaxies:evolution -- Galaxies:morphology -- Galaxies:active}